 The philosophy department has a two-part application to the MA. program:

 - Applicants for admission must meet the University of Nevada, Reno Graduate School's admission requirements.
 Applications to Graduate School are only accepted online.
 Be sure to indicate M.A. in Philosophy.
 Your official transcripts must be sent to the Graduate School.

-- In addition, please send the following directly to the philosophy department:
+- In addition, please send the following directly to the Department of Philosophy: